dib-lab/dib-training/index.rst

 ================================================================

-This is the overview Web site for the Data Intensive Biology training program at UC Davis, run by Dr. C. Titus Brown.
-This is a series of workshops primarily focused on sequence analysis, using a short-course format taken from the `Next-Gen Sequence Analysis Workshops
+This is the overview Web site for the Data Intensive Biology training program at UC Davis, run by `Dr. C. Titus Brown
+<http://ivory.idyll.org/lab/>`__.
+This is a series of workshops
+primarily focused on sequence analysis, using a short-course format taken from the `Next-Gen Sequence Analysis Workshops
 <http://angus.readthedocs.org/>`__ and inspired by `Software Carpentry
 <http://software-carpentry.org/>`__ and `Data Carpentry
 <http://datacarpentry.org>`__.